cristip73/MCP-email-server/README.md

 - "Mark this email as unread"
 - "Archive all emails from this newsletter"
 - "Move this email to my 'Important' label"
+- "Create a draft to the team about the upcoming meeting"
+- "Show me all my saved drafts"
+- "Update my draft to include new information"
+- "Send the draft I created earlier"
+- "Delete the draft that I no longer need"
+- "What's my current timezone configuration?"
+- "Save the attachment from this email to my documents folder"
+- "Forward this report to the management team"

 ## Contributing